-To achieve its goals DoD is trying to make its logistics structure smaller, lighter and more responsive.
+The Army Materiel Command is committed to a program to make the logistics structure smaller, lighter and more responsive.
+AMC is developing procedures similar to the overnight delivery companies.
+In addition to electronic ordering and tracking, it is moving toward direct delivery from vendor to the user, maybe not all the way to the foxhole, but at least as far as the Division rear area support.29 Other process improvements, like reducing cycle time of programs begun after 1999 by 50% over historical averages that ran 11-13 years (and sometimes closer to 18-22 years are discussed in detail in the DoD "Logistics Strategic Plan.
+1980 responsive.
 One track is to develop procedures similar to the overnight delivery companies.
-In addition to electronic ordering and tracking, DoD is moving toward direct to the user, maybe not all the way to the foxhole, but at least as far as the Division rear area support.
-Other process improvements, like reducing cycle time of programs begun after 1999 by 50% over historical averages that ran 11-13 years (and sometimes closer to 18-22 years are discussed in detail in the DoD "Logistics Strategic Plan."

-delivery from vendor to the user.
+In addition to electronic ordering and tracking, DoD is moving toward direct delivery from vendor to the user.
 Other process improvements, like fully implementing streamlined acquisition procedures, reducing total cost of ownership by 20 percent from the 1997 baseline, expanding the single process initiative (which converts blocks of current contracts from military to commercial specifications) and increasing the use of price-based acquisition are underway.